 Caprolactam is the key molecule for nylon 6 production.
-Global production in 2011 was 4442ktes.
+Global production in 2014 was 6247ktes.
 Caprolactam is a derivative of benzene with 83% being produced via cyclohexane, 16% from phenol and the balance from toluene and recycled polymer.
 Essentially all caprolactam production goes into producing nylon 6 polymer.
 Caprolactam production technology is available for license from several companies and a number of refinements have been made to the original IG Farben synthesis.
 The majority of caprolactam plants produce significant amounts of ammonium sulphate as a by-product.

-Demand for caprolactam is growing at 2.2% CAGR (2002-2022) in line with overall nylon 6 growth.
+Demand for caprolactam is growing at 2.1% CAGR (2015-2025) in line with overall nylon 6 growth.